Apr 24, 2024

 Tourist fees in Hungary only apply in Budapest — but luckily, it can be an extremely affordable city to visit!

-Travellers can expect to pay 4% of accommodation costs per night per person.
+Travellers can expect to pay 4% of accommodation costs per night per person, and the fee doesn’t apply to children under 18.

 (Source)